cwfietz/freeCodeCamp/learn/responsive-web-design/applied-visual-design/00_Applied Visual Design.md

             bottom: 10px;
         }

+## Absolute position:
+e.g. locks the #Searchbar to being 50px x 50 px to the bottm and left of its parent, section.
+Be sure to assign a position to the parent otherwise the browser will read all they way up the hierarchy until it reaches the <body> tag.
+#searchbar {
+    position: absolute;
+    top: 50px;
+    right: 50px;
+}
+section {
+    position: relative;
+}

 ## Pseudo-classes:
 A pseudo-class is a keyword that can be added to selectors, in order to select a specific state of the element.